top of page

 8c121a5b-17a0-4487-a162-a76a97423040.png

-Following successful joint conferences in Scotland, A Cash First Future and Cash First Communities, IFAN and Trussell ran a webinar showcasing cash first or income-focused practices to poverty and food insecurity in the South West of England.
+Following successful joint conferences in Scotland, A Cash First Future and Cash First Communities, IFAN and Trussell ran an online conference showcasing cash first or income-focused practices to poverty and food insecurity in the South West of England.

-The webinar provided an overview of cash first approaches taken in various local authority areas across the South West as well as the groundbreaking work in Scotland, the Scottish Government's plan Cash-First: Towards ending the need for food banks in Scotland.
+The two-hour session provided an overview of cash first approaches taken in various local authority areas across the South West as well as the groundbreaking work in Scotland, the Scottish Government's plan Cash-First: Towards ending the need for food banks in Scotland.

 â€‹